KomodoPlatform/Documentation.rst.old/docs/source/komodoplatform/setup-FR-full-relay-node-barterDEX.rst

 Edit the ``client`` script
 --------------------------

-The client script inside the directory ``~/SuperNET/iguana/dexscripts`` should look as follows to be running as a FR node.
+The client script inside the directory ``~/SuperNET/iguana/dexscripts`` should look as follows to be running a FR node.

 .. code-block:: shell